junjinyong/ISP2023/README.md

 ### Selective Face Blurring for Bystanders

 It allows users to apply an adjustable blurring effect on the selected faces for the privacy protection of passersby.
 The database stores whether to blur or not each face ID.
-All the detected faces are queried to the database to determine whether to mask.
+All the detected faces are queried to the database to determine whether to blur.
 A smiley face image covers faces to obscure.

 ```python
 # Query faces